scarpoz/recipe/README.md

 # Guacamole recipe

 This is an exercise repository.
+Do not be afraid of branches.